dmitry-merzlyakov/nledger/build.md

    - Visual Studio 2015 or higher (any edition);
 3. In case you do not want to have Visual Studio on your machine:
    - .Net Framework 4.0 or higher (4.6.1 is recommended);
-   - MS Build v14.0 or higher
+   - MS Build v14.0 or higher;
    - VS Test Console.

 ## Build NLedger from Sources